Nischal-Karki-1/Compiler-Grammar-UI/README.md

+# Interactive Compiler Design Tool Using Qt QML and C++
 ## What is this project about?
 This is a UI-based compiler design tool built with Qt QML and C++.
 The goal of this project is to provide an interactive and efficient UI for compiler tasks like tokenization, left recursion elimination, left factoring, first-follow sets, LL grammar, and LR parsing.